d-bl/MAE-gf/docs/snow_3.md

 ## Half little snowflakes

 A three-paired join can be made with a half little snowflake.
-See also page [_Little snowflakes_][page-little].
+See also page [_Little snowflakes_](snowflakes#half-little-snowflake).

 [![p-3pr-132]][t-3pr-132]
 <p style="clear: both"></p>